oracle/graal/docs/getting-started/graalvm-community/container-images/graalvm-ce-container-images.md

 ## Repositories

 There are different GraalVM Community Edition container images provided depending on the architecture and the Java version.
-The container images for the latest GraalVM versions (GraalVM for JDK 17 and GraalVM for JDK 20) are named with the `-community` suffixs.
+The container image repositories for the latest GraalVM versions (GraalVM for JDK 17 and GraalVM for JDK 20) have a `-community` suffix.
 These are: **native-image-community**, **jdk-community**, **truffleruby-community**, **nodejs-community**, and **graalpy-community**.
 The images are multi-arch, for AMD64 and AArch64 processor architectures, with a choice of Oracle Linux versions 7, 8, or 9.